IELTS general writing task 1: letter samples, phrases and tips.

 - Possible resolutions to consider.

-IELTS sample: You agreed to take a particular job over the summer, but due to unforeseen circumstances, you can no longer take the position.
+- Writinglask 1 sample Letter to apologise: You agreed to take a particular job over the summer, but due to unforeseen circumstances, you can no longer take the position.
 Write a letter including:

 - Explaining your situation